arrow-kt/arrow-website/content/docs/learn/design/receivers-flatmap.md

   <link rel="canonical" href="https://xebia.com/blog/the-suspend-receivers-style-in-kotlin/" />
 </head>

 :::note This article was originally published at [Xebia's blog](https://xebia.com/blog/the-suspend-receivers-style-in-kotlin/).
+This article mentions context receivers, which are deprecated, and shall be updated once context parameters are released.

 :::